Please follow the International Mountain Bike Association Guidelines.

-- If you approach from behind, slow down and shout a friendly hello.
-Remain at least 25 feet behind the rider until they have an opportunity to allow you to pass safely - which they may request you do by dis-mounting and walking your bike.
+- Remain at least 25 feet behind the rider until they have an opportunity to allow you to pass safely - which they may request you do by dismounting and walking your bike.

-- If you approach from the opposite direction, stop at least 50 feet away, shout a friendly hello and step to the downhill side of the trail so that the horse can pass safely by.
+Stop at least 50 feet away, give a friendly hello and step to the downhill side of the trail so that the horse can pass safely by.
 Why the downhill side?
 Horses tend to want to move uphill when spooked, so this ensures safety for both you and the equestrian.

 For etiquette information for e-bikes, please visit our motorized users page.